Update One: Say Hello to a Dark Prince

 The ZL1 produced 477kW, whereas the Qashqai is packing 106kW.

-Anyways, the point is I’m in completely different territory – but I’m also relishing the chance to discover just how the Qashqai fares in the hotly contested small SUV segment.
+Anyway, the point is I’m in completely different territory – but I’m also relishing the chance to discover just how the Qashqai fares in the hotly contested small SUV segment.

-For a bit of context, it sits just above the slightly-smaller Juke in Nissan’s range, starting at just over $28,000.
+For a bit of context, it sits just above the slightly smaller Juke in Nissan’s range, starting at just over $28,000.

 It's not dominating the sales race, but then again it's not miserably failing either.